-Now, I’m certainly no expert on tamales, but I thought it would be a great topic.
-Tamales are just one of the many foods that people assume are only Mexican, and that they’re the same everywhere.
-In Costa Rica, the tamal is a traditional food especially around the holidays.
+Tamales are one of the many foods people assume are only Mexican, and that they’re the same everywhere.
+While Mexico has its version of tamales, the Costa Rica tamal is a little different.

 Tamales at Christmas

-If you were ever lucky enough to be in Costa Rica at Christmastime, you may have tried a Costa Rican tamale–or tamal in Spanish.
+If you are ever lucky enough to be in Costa Rica at Christmastime, you may have tried a Costa Rican tamale–or tamal in Spanish.

 Tamales are a traditional Christmas dish and they’re simply out-of-this-world good.

-Tamal making is something everybody in the family can get in on.
+Tamal making is a BIG DEAL, and it’s something everybody in the family takes part in.
 There’s a lot of prep to making tamales, so everyone gets a job.

 Made from corn masa (think polenta) the tamal is formed into a patty.
 Then pork, carrot, peas, a green bean and red pepper are pressed onto the surface of the tamal.
-Then, it’s wrapped in a banana leaf, tied and piled in a large stock pock where the tamales will cook (steam) over a fire.
+Then, it’s wrapped in a banana leaf, tied, and piled in a large stock pot where the tamales will cook (steam) over an open fire in the yard or patio.

 Most families have their own recipe, but that’s the basic idea.